anin90/AstroModel/README.md

 # AstroModel
 This pipeline implements the method described in [IDENTIFYING METABOLIC FLUXES ASSOCIATED WITH LITHIUM RESPONSE IN BIPOLAR DISORDER](https://anin90.github.io/).
-This pipeline runs on a Linux machine only.

 ## Requirements
 1. MATLAB (R2015b+):